 "No, the TEACH Act is not an application of fair use with its restrictions on any continued reuse of the same materials.
 Instead, it is a version of the exemption for public performance in the classroom."

-Use legally acquired or purchased copies of materials and always include copyright notices and remind students that copyrighted works should not be copied and redistributed to others.
+The BASICS: Use legally acquired or purchased copies of materials.
+[Includes Open Access content.]
+Always include copyright notices and remind students that copyrighted works should not be copied and redistributed beyond the classroom.

-When possible, it is preferable to link to electronic material that is already licensed by the library rather than make digital copies.
+- Link to electronic material rather than make digital copies.

 The TEACH Act is not a blanket exemption that allows any and all reproduction for online instruction.
 There are specific requirements that must be met if an instructor wishes to take advantage of the provisions of the TEACH act.